 Lamb Tagine with Prunes

-I have a hearty Lamb and Tagine recipe with prunes and millet cooked right in with it!
-It is topped with parsley and lemon.
+Here I have a hearty Lamb Tagine recipe that’s made with prunes and millet.
+It is topped with parsley and lemon for extra garnish and flavor.

-As I said, I used millet in this lamb stew.
-Or tagine if you will.
-Millet is sort of new to me.
-I used it last winter in a granola recipe, and kind of fell in love with it.
-It is a whole grain, but it is also gluten-free, so it is easy to digest.
-I love using it to thicken-up this stew instead of flour or cornstarch because it adds heart-healthy fiber and amazing texture.
+Millet is a whole grain, but it is also gluten-free, so it is easy to digest.
+I love using it to thicken up this stew instead of using flour or cornstarch.
+It adds heart-healthy fiber and amazing texture.

 I also used prunes and orange in the tagine.
-They give the stew a natural sweetness that I love with the savory lamb and spices.
+They give the stew a natural sweetness that I think works wonders with the savory lamb and spices.
 Then I topped it off with lemon zest and parsley for a bright pop.
-It is perfect for the cooler temps we’ve been having here in Vermont these last few weeks.
-And best of all it truly is the perfect meal to get you all pumped up for National Talk Like a Pirate Day.
+It is perfect for those cooler temp days.

 - 2 tablespoons avocado oil or organic canola oil, divided